Boko Haram: France Collaborated with Nigeria to Ensure Regional Stability, Says Envoy

-He made the remark when he paid a courtesy visit to Governor Aminu Waziri Tambuwal at the Government House, Sokoto.
+The envoy made the remark yesterday, when he paid a courtesy visit to Governor Aminu Waziri Tambuwal at the Government House, Sokoto.

 Gauer noted that the relationship between the two countries has improved greatly in the last couple of years.